DC Heroes RPG – New Rules – Drawbacks

-Characters with this Drawback also will not accept Hero Points from characters with the Leadership advantage.
-Obviously, this character is the most qualified to lead and should be the one giving orders, not taking them.
+Characters with this Drawback will not accept Hero Points from characters with the Leadership advantage.
+As they see it, this character is the most qualified to lead and should be the one giving orders, not taking them.

 It’s a GM call on whether this ability should be given to those with a villainous motivation, as it’s fairly standard for most villains.